Generalized Polarization Modules: Auxiliary matrices and polynomials

 \end{lemma}

-\subsection{The $G_n$ matrices}
+\subsection{The matrices $G_n$}

-The $G_n$ matrices are defined as the ${n+1\choose 2}\times n$ matrices obtained by replacing the last column of $D_n$ by the last column of $E_n$.
-The following lemma lead us to give a linear basis of the real span of all first order partial derivatives of $f$ and the polynomial $E_{1,1}^{(2)}(f)$, ($\deg(f)=3$) when $f$ is a $n$-exception.
+The matrices $G_n$ are defined as the ${n+1\choose 2}\times n$ matrices obtained by replacing the last column of $D_n$ by the last column of $E_n$.
+The following lemma help us to find a linear basis of the real span of all first order partial derivatives of $f$ and the polynomial $E_{1,1}^{(2)}(f)$ ($\deg(f)=3$), when $f$ is a $n$-exception.
 To see this we must observe that the matrix $G_n^{t}G_n$ is of the form $T_n$ and then we have the result below \begin{lemma} Let $a,b,c$ be real numbers not all zero.
-For each integr $n\geq 3$, the determinant of the matrix $G_n^{t}G_n$ is given by
+For each integer $n\geq 3$, the determinant of the matrix $G_n^{t}G_n$ is given by

 \end{lemma}